ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 Ktor defines pipelines for asynchronous extensible computations.
 Pipelines are used all over Ktor.

-All the pipelines have associated a **subject** type, a **context** type, and a list of **phases** with **interceptors** associated to them as well as **attributes** that act as a small typed object container.
+All the pipelines have an associated **subject** type, **context** type, and a list of **phases** with **interceptors** associated to them.
+As well as, **attributes** that act as a small typed object container.

-Phases are ordered and can be defined to be executed, after or before another phase or at the end.
+Phases are ordered and can be defined to be executed, after or before another phase, or at the end.

-Each pipeline has an ordered list of phase contexts for that instance that contains a set of interceptors per phase.
+Each pipeline has an ordered list of phase contexts for that instance, that contain a set of interceptors per phase.

 So for example: